portlandcodeschool/maximus/README.md

 maximus
 =======

-A secret project to explore learning and assessment
+A special project to explore learning and assessment.

+See the wiki for more details.